Tchatchu5/Extension-process-for-steklov-eigenvalues-of-hypersurfaces-of-revolution/README.md

 ## Programs

-Find the programs in the folder "new".
+Find the programs in the folder "new_codes".
 Here an overview of them.

 ### sharp_upper_bound.py
 * Inputs: